 9. Insulate the Water Heater

 Your water heater is probably installed in an unheated environment, like a basement or a garage.
 Insulating your appliance is an absolute must to prevent it from losing heat.
-Choose an insulating water heater blanket that’s the right size for your tank, and follow the manufacturer’s instructions for installation.
+Choose an insulating water heater blanket (like Frost King’s all-season water heater insulation blanket) that’s the right size for your tank, and follow the manufacturer’s instructions for installation.
 This quick task could save you 4 to 9 percent in water heating costs, and pay for itself in about a year.

-Because your kitchen will likely be in overdrive for the Thanksgiving holiday, now is the time to minimize the risk of grease fires and make sure your stovetops are clean and clear.
+Your kitchen will likely be in overdrive for the Thanksgiving holiday, which is why now is the time to minimize the risk of grease fires and make sure your stovetop and drip pans are clean.
 Go ahead and clean the oven, too, with a nontoxic, fume-free mix of baking soda, water, and vinegar.
 Just don’t use the self-clean function on your oven right before the big day: Self-cleaning puts strain on your appliance and could result in a maintenance call—or worse.